jalberge/ms-cmmcs/README.md

-This repo contains code, instructions and data to reproduce analysis and figures from the wgs cmmcs paper.
+This repo contains code, instructions and data to reproduce analysis and figures from the wgs ctc paper.

 # Processing of sequencing data